TheofilosBel/Compilers/README.md

 called Compilers.

-For more Information about how to install and run go inside skeleton/java
+For more Information about how to compile and run go inside /skeleton.java